InnoDB System Tablespaces

 innodb_data_home_dir system variables).
 InnoDB uses the system tablespace to store the data dictionary, change buffer, and undo logs.

-You can define the system tablespace filename or filenames, size and other options using the
+You can define the system tablespace filename or filenames, size and other options by setting the

 InnoDB defaults to allocating 12M to the